 You may have the opportunity to extend the loan period to lower the monthly fees or to agree to a grace period where you are exempt from amortizing your loan and simply commit to paying interest for a while.

 The second most impact factor in your credit score is the percentage of your credit balance is used.
-Obviously, the greater amount you owe, the more problems you will have when applying for a new loan or credit card.
+Obviously, the greater the amount you owe, the more problems you will have when applying for a new loan or credit card.

 The most common example of this is credit cards.
 If you are using 80% of your credit limit at all times, then it will not reflect kindly on your score.
 You want to keep your use of credit cards at 30% of the available balance.
 To avoid this, pay higher than the minimum payments each month and don’t use your credit cards that often.

-Most of us are aware that once you use up a large amount of your credit card’s balance, you have two options: pay small incremental payments over many months or pay the whole, or large portion, of the balance the next month.
+Most of us are aware that once you use up a large amount of your credit card’s balance, you have two options: pay small incremental payments over many months or pay the whole, or a large portion, of the balance the next month.